 Yes, in many situations.
 The general rule in California is that employees are considered to employed “at will,” meaning that they may be fired at any time by their employers, for any reason or for no reason at all.
 However, there are important exceptions to the “at will” rule.
 The most common exceptions to the “employment at will” rule are:

-“Good cause” exists when the employer has a good faith business reason for discharging the employee, such as a layoff for economic reasons or termination of the employee for poor performance.
+“Good cause” exists when the employer has a good faith business reason for discharging the employee, such as a layoff for economic reasons or termination of the employee for poor performance.3.
+What is an “implied contract” between an employee and an employer?

-An implied contract is created when all the circumstances of the employment, including the statements and/or actions of the employer, lead a “reasonable” employee to believe that he or she can no longer be fired “at will” and that the employer must instead have “good cause” to terminate the employee.
+An implied contract is created when all the circumstances of the employment, including the statements and/or actions of the employer, lead a “reasonable” employee to believe that he or she can no longer be fired “at will” and that the employer must instead have “good cause” to terminate the employee.4.
+How can I tell if I have an implied contract that I cannot be fired without “good cause”?

 There is no specific formula for determining whether you have an implied contract requiring “good cause” for termination.
 When deciding whether an implied contract exists, a court may consider the following evidence:

 If an “at will” provision is in your personnel manual or handbook, it is strong evidence against the existence of an implied contract.
-This can be overcome, however, by stronger evidence of an implied contract (see above.).
+This can be overcome, however, by stronger evidence of an implied contract (see above.).6.
+What if my termination seems to violate the “good cause” provisions of my union contract?

 If you are covered by a union contract, you are probably protected from being fired without a good reason.
 If you are fired, and you believe there is not sufficient cause for your discharge, you should request the union to file a “grievance” on your behalf against the employer.
 In deciding whether to file your grievance or to take your case to arbitration, your union must represent you fairly.
 However, as long as your union takes reasonable steps to investigate your case, it may legally decide not to file your grievance or go to arbitration if it believes that your case does not have enough merit.

 If you are covered by a union contract, you cannot take your case to court if it requires only an interpretation of your contract.
-Cases that can be taken directly to court because they do not involve your contract include most violations of public policy or law, such as discrimination on the basis of race, sex or disability.
+Cases that can be taken directly to court because they do not involve your contract include most violations of public policy or law, such as discrimination on the basis of race, sex or disability.7.
+What if I accept a job offer and then am fired before I have a chance to perform the job?

 If you have reasonably relied on a job offer to your detriment (e.g., by quitting another job, quitting school, moving to be closer to the job, investing money in equipment or training, or incurring other expenses reasonably related to the job offer), your employer may be liable if it terminates you before a reasonable period of time goes by.
 In that case, the employer may owe you money to compensate for the amount you reasonably spent, and for the expense of finding a new job.
-(If the amount owed is less than $7,500, you may be able to recover the funds in small claims court, without a lawyer.)
+(If the amount owed is less than $7,500, you may be able to recover the funds in small claims court, without a lawyer.)8.
+When does a termination violate a law or public policy?

 Many state, federal, and even local laws prohibit employers from terminating employees because of certain forms of discrimination or retaliation.
 If your termination violates one of these laws, you may be able to take legal action.